-Based on CRU information, the top four aluminum rolled products producers together represented 47% of the global shipments in 2003, as shown on the graphic below.
+Based on CRU information and management estimates, the top four aluminum rolled products producers together represented 47% of the global shipments in 2003, as shown on the graphic below.
 Alcoa and Norsk Hydro A.S.A., or Hydro, are integrated aluminum companies with operations that range from bauxite mining, alumina refining, primary metal smelting to the manufacture of cast, rolled and extruded products that are supplied to end-users or further enhanced by their in-house engineered products and packaging businesses.
 Alcan acquired Pechiney, an integrated aluminum company, in December 2003.
-As part of the reorganization transactions, Alcan will transfer to us certain of Pechiney's rolling assets, and will retain selected rolling assets to support its continuing involvement in the plate and aerospace markets, to support its engineered products business group and to satisfy certain regulatory requirements related to its acquisition of Pechiney.
+As part of the reorganization transactions, Alcan transferred certain of Pechiney's rolling assets to us, and retained selected rolling assets to support its continuing involvement in the plate and aerospace markets, to support its engineered products business group and to satisfy certain regulatory requirements related to its acquisition of Pechiney.